-What I usually do here is pick them up (err one at a time, I’m not that strong) and give them a little tickle on the head.
-Eventually, they can’t help themselves and start purring – then everything is okay again.
-As long as we immediately get them some new food.
+I usually pick them up (one at a time, I’m not that strong) and give them a little tickle on the head.
+They start purring and head bunting and it’s obvious they have missed me.

 7) Your Maine Coon will play with you

 The Maine Coon is a playful cat and this won’t stop just because they are no longer a kitten!
 Our two Maine Coons are now over 14 years old and although one of them has certainly started to slow down a bit recently, the other one (Harry), despite being old in cat years, still thinks he’s a kid (I know the feeling).